Version2beta/talks/how_to_hire_a_software_engineer/how_to_hire_a_software_engineer.md

 * Do you feel like they got an accurate impression?
 If not, be sure to tell them, or bring it up with the hiring manager.
 * Will you get the interviewers' recommendation for the job?

+[ slide

-[slide: Seven interviews]
+Seven interviews

+]

 Every promising candidate for a job will get at least one interview, and the candidates who receive offers will get seven interviews total.

 Let's look at each interview and explore our goals for that interview, along with some ideas for candidates on how to win it.

+[ slide

-[slide: The phone screen, interviewers and hiring managers]
+The phone screen, interviewers and hiring managers

+]

 We don't want to waste the candidate's time, or our time either.
 The phone screen is a go / no-go interview that determines whether it's worthwhile to bring a candidate in for the on-site interview process.

 We want to understand why the candidate is looking for a new job, and why at OC Tanner specifically.
 Also, we want to make sure the candidate can code.

+[ slide

-[slide: The phone screen for the win!
-Understand our problem domain.]
+The phone screen for the win!
+Understand our problem domain.

+]

 The best way to win the phone screen is to be an excellent, well rounded developer who knows about the work we do.